OMAS-IIIF/oldaplib/docs/knowledge_base.md

 In a datamodel, resources and properties are pre-defined and form the data model or *ontology*.
 Datamodels are specific to a given project.
 Each datamodel is stroed in 2 distinct named graphs.

-OMASLIB has the following prerequisites:
+oldaplib has the following prerequisites:

 ## The Resource Description Frame (RDF) and OLDAP